 5 Quick, Effective Kids Photography Tips

 I am a Photographer who takes candid family photography in both Glasgow and Edinburgh.
-I was asked recently to come along to a beautiful family garden to take photos of three 'Tweenies'.
+I was asked recently to come along to a beautiful family garden to take photos some family portraits outside of three 'Tweenies'.
 I am talking here of course about 'pre-teen's, not the pre-school characters of the same name!

 1. Stay Interactive

 Part of the challenge when taking family photography where your subjects have hormones that are starting to kick in, is keeping their interest.
 One fun way of doing this is to suggest: 'I'll think of a photography pose, then one of you gets a turn to think of a pose.'
 I've got to say - with a bit of photography know how added in the background, they come with some pretty fun ideas.
 It means that control is shared - don't be afraid of that.

 2. Look At The Light